Before you can make use of the Design tab to create Smart Fields in documents and in presentations, you'll first need to:

 Clicking on either the question mark icon, or the gear icon, will bring up the following window:

 Once you've completed this information, and clicked on 'update', the Smart Field will be saved to your Qorus Hub and you'll be able to re-use it whenever you're designing Smart Content.
-(If you're not sure how to fill this in, please scroll up, as we explain how to do this earlier on in this article)

 3. TEST SMART FIELDS